 Keep Your Cat Inside

-Yes, most cat parents do keep their cats indoors all the time, but if you’re one of the 25% that lets your cat go outside, too, be sure to keep them indoors around the 4th of July.
+Yes, most cat parents do keep their cats indoors all the time, but if you’re one of the 25% that lets your cat go outside, too, be sure to keep them indoors for a few days before and after the 4th of July.
 The sudden noise of fireworks can be frightening and disorienting.
-A cat that’s usually very street savvy may find herself easily lost.
+A cat that’s usually very street-savvy may find herself easily lost.
 Loud noises from firecrackers may cause her to dart into traffic.

 If your neighbors are anything like mine, they usually start lighting fireworks a few days before the 4th of July and every night up until the big celebration.
 It’s best to keep your cat indoors as soon as you start hearing your neighbors setting off fireworks and keep kitty inside until after the 5th.